Code-Institute-Submissions/savasana_yoga/README.md

 9. To assist with understanding how to create a contact app, I credit an article found on twilio.
 The article can be found [here](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid)

+10. To assist with understanding how to iterate over dictionaries using for loops.
+I credit a post on StackOverflow that can be found [here](https://stackoverflow.com/questions/3294889/iterating-over-dictionaries-using-for-loops)

+11. To help understand Django's get_object_or_404 method, which ultimately led me to further understand using the try and except statement in the context.py file.
+I credit [this](https://stackoverflow.com/questions/36515187/django-get-object-or-404-or-filter-exists) post on StackOverflow.

 ## Acknowledgements

 1. Code Institute for their invaluable resources while undertaking this course.
 2. Aaron Sinnott for his time, advice and insight while undertaking all projects.
 3. Chris Zielinkski for his continuous assistance with all things Django.
+4. Special thanks to tutor Ed for this advice and approach to solving a bug with deleting products that were in the shopping cart.
-4. Code Institute's Slack community.
+5. Code Institute's Slack community.